find your perfect postgrad program

 UK/EU Research Councils Grants

-There are seven research councils in the UK that offer the majority of additional funding to postgraduate students.
-These councils fund specific study areas and look for promising students that wish to study in areas which come under a particular council’s remit.
-For instance all councils like ‘The Art and Humanities Research Council’ offer awards called ‘Studentships’ that cover the full course cost and living expenses (called a stipend amount).
-These amounts can be up to £15,500 (€19,000) per year.
+There are seven research councils in the UK that offer the majority of additional funding to postgraduate research students, now brought together under UK Research and Innovation (UKRI).
+These councils mainly fund PhD-level and some research-focused masters or integrated programmes, rather than most taught masters degrees.
+They fund specific study areas and look for promising students that wish to study in areas which come under a particular council’s remit.
+For instance, UKRI councils such as the Arts and Humanities Research Council (AHRC) offer awards called ‘studentships’ that can cover tuition fees and provide a tax-free living-cost stipend.
+Typical minimum doctoral stipends for 2025‑26 UKRI-funded studentships are now above £19,000 per year for full‑time study, although exact amounts and any additional top‑ups vary by institution and funding competition.
 Competition is great and a 2:1 degree is usually required.
-Some awards are given after study for outstanding work such as specific academic prizes of up to £3,000 (€3,700).
+Some awards are also available for outstanding work or specific projects at masters or doctoral level, often administered directly by universities as scholarships or prizes.

 Erasmus+ Masters Loan Scheme